-Figure 13-7 lists the correct CO2 ranges.
+Figure 13-7 lists the correct CO2 ranges for a appliance running at normal operating conditions at an altitude below 2,000 ft (610m).
 CO2 values outside of the ranges given in Figure 13-7 may lead to malfunctioning of the appliance and cause it to prematurely fail.
 To check the CO2 value, carry out a combustion analysis follow Section 14.8.1.